ggml-org/LlamaBarn/readme.md

-## LlamaBarn 🦙 🌾
+# LlamaBarn 🦙 🌾

-Run local LLMs on your Mac with a friendly menu bar app.
-Launch any model with a single click, then chat with it via the built-in web UI or use it via the REST API.
+Run local LLMs on your Mac with a simple menu bar app.
+Launch any model with a single click, then chat with it via the built-in web UI or connect to it via the REST API.
 LlamaBarn automatically configures models based on your Mac's hardware to ensure optimal performance and stability.

 Download the latest version from [Releases ↗](https://github.com/ggml-org/LlamaBarn/releases).